inioluwaeboda1/WikiStream-Lakehouse/README.md

 *   **Athena CTAS**: idempotent daily materializations for fast, predictable queries.

 *   **Airflow**: explicit lineage & retries; easy to extend with new tasks.

+*   **QuickSight**: interactive dashboards directly on Athena tables; quick top-N, trends, and drill-downs for sharing.

 What’s in the repo